maiamcc/xwordsite/README.md

 To preview the site, run `bundle exec jekyll serve` and navigate to `http://localhost:4000/`.

-To generate and deploy the site, run `deploy.sh`.

 ## TODO
 - [ ] retheme
 	- [x] colors